 The plate bearing test (also known as plate loading test) is used to determine the ultimate bearing capacity of the ground and the likely settlement under a given load.

-The results of the plate bearing test are used in the design of temporary working structures such as working platforms for piling rigs or pads for crane outriggers.
-An approximate equivalent CBR values can be derived from the modulus of sub grade reaction.
+The results of the plate bearing test are applied in the design of temporary working platforms for piling rigs or pads for crane outriggers.
+An approximate equivalent CBR value can be derived from the modulus of subgrade reaction.

-Our engineers will advise on the plate diameter required to match the anticipated design load and reaction load required (i.e. size of excavator) to be made available for us on site.
-We will typically complete 4-6 tests in a day subject to site conditions and can provide you with the results the following day.
+Our engineers will advise on the plate diameter required to match the anticipated design load and reaction load (size of the excavator) to be made available for us on site.
+We will typically complete four to six tests in a day subject to site conditions and can provide you with the results the following day.